szabgab/perlmaven.com/sites/en/pages/perl-critic.md

 can even locate code snippets that are sources of common errors.
 It has a base library that provides the engine and a large set of policies (things to be checked).
 In addition there are a number of distributions on CPAN that provide further policies.

-In this article we collect <b>all</b> the CPAN distributions related to Perl::Critic and all the policies available.
+In this article we collect **all** the CPAN distributions related to Perl::Critic and all the policies available.

 ## Articles